NVIDIA Data Center GPU Manager (DCGM)

 sudo systemctl status google-cloud-ops-agent"*"

-If you are using a very old Compute Engine VM or a custom service account instead of the default Compute Engine service account, you might need to authorize the Ops Agent.
+If you are using custom service account instead of the default Compute Engine service account, or if you have a very old Compute Engine VM, then you might need to authorize the Ops Agent.

 Configure metrics collection

-To ingest metrics from DCGM, you must create receivers for the metrics that DCGM produces and then create a pipeline for the new receivers.
+To ingest metrics from DCGM, you must create a receiver for the metrics that DCGM produces and then create a pipeline for the new receiver.

 To configure a receiver for your dcgm metrics, specify the following fields: